When serving a notice, it is important that you follow the correct procedures.

 Amount of notice required

 The amount of notice you need to give depends on the circumstances.
 Different notice periods apply when a notice is served:

-Days in the notice period (eg. 14 days) are calendar days, not working days.
+Days in the notice period, for example 14 days, are calendar days, not working days.
 All days of the week are counted, including weekends and public holidays.
-However, the day on which the notice is served is not counted.
+The day on which the notice is served is not counted.

-Example: If a landlord posts a 14-day termination notice on Friday 4 February, the 4 working days for postage starts on Monday 7 February.
+Example 2: If a landlord posts a 14-day termination notice on Friday 4 February, the four working days for postage starts on Monday 7 February.
 The notice is considered to have been served on Thursday 10 February.
 The first day of the 14-day notice period starts on Friday 11 and ends on Thursday 24 February.

-Where there are two or more tenants or landlords, the notice may be given to either one and does not need to be given to both.
+Where there are two or more tenants or landlords, the notice or document may be given to either one and does not need to be given to both.

-You don't have to be able to prove that the notice was received by the other person, only that it was properly served.
-Therefore, keep a copy of each notice, including some form of written record of the method you used to serve it, and the date it was sent or handed to the person.
+You don't have to prove that the notice was received by the other person, only that it was properly served.
+Keep a copy of each notice, including proof of the method you used to serve it, and the date it was sent or handed to the person.